apache/beam-site/src/documentation/pipelines/test-your-pipeline.md

 ```

 For more information on how these classes work, see the [org.apache.beam.sdk.testing](http://beam.incubator.apache.org/documentation/sdks/javadoc/0.3.0-incubating/org/apache/beam/sdk/testing/package-summary.html) package documentation.

-### Using the Create Transform

-You can use the `Create` transform to create a `PCollection` out of a standard in-memory collection class, such as Java `List`.
-See [Creating a PCollection](/documentation/programming-guide/#pcollection) for more information.

 ### An Example Test for a Composite Transform